 - Ordering law enforcement to go to your home at scheduled times to check in on your safety;

 - Ordering the respondent to stay away from you, your children, your family, and anyone else in immediate danger, based on the threats and/or actions of the respondent;

 - Ordering the respondent not to hurt you or threaten to hurt you in the future;

 - Anything else you need to be safe.

 How will the court know what you need to protect you from the respondent’s firearms violence?

 In your petition* and during any of the hearings* you participate in when you are seeking protection, you will have the opportunity to tell the court about the respondent’s* threats or acts of abuse, especially ones involving firearms.
 Every situation is different, and it is important to talk to a lawyer about your specific situation.
 You can find a lawyer using the Arkansas Bar’s website.
-If you cannot afford a lawyer, contact Arkansas Legal Services.
+If you cannot afford a lawyer, contact Arkansas Law Help.